tasmota/docs/docs/Smart-Meter-Interface.md

 ### DDM18SD (MODBus)

 This script, based on tasmota scripting language, is to read data on a unsupported DDM18SD power meter.
-It has a 8E1 parity and the slave ID address is n 5.
+It has 8E1 parity and the slave ID address is n 5.
 On a Nodemcu or Wemos D1 board, put wires between GPIO3 and GPIO1 to the RX and TX pinout of a RS485 to TTL board, but leave empty (none) the GPIO Tasmota software settings.
 A & B connected to the meter pinout.